goreckis6/next-platform-starter-7174a/README.md

 3. Enhanced the transaction parsing logic to use AI when enabled
 4. Improved the 3-column format (Date, Description, Amount) extraction

+To use the AI parsing feature with ChatGPT:

+1. Obtain an OpenAI API key from https://platform.openai.com/
+2. Set the `OPENAI_API_KEY` environment variable with your API key
+3. The AI parsing will automatically use ChatGPT to extract transaction data

 The AI parsing feature provides better results for complex bank statements by using advanced algorithms to identify and extract transaction data more accurately.

 ## Testing